Carreau/ipython-wiki/IPEP-24:-completion-and-object_info.md

 {
     "code" : "multiline\nstring",

-    # The line number of the cursor.
-    "lineno" : int,

-    # The cursor position within the active line.
+    # The position of the cursor in the code block.
-    "col" : int,
+    "cursor_pos" : int,
 }
 ```

-Where `code` is the code context, and The cursor's column and line number are specified as `col` and `lineno`.
+Where `code` is the code context, and The cursor's position (in absolute unicode offset, counting from zero) is `cursor_pos`.
 In the most general case, `code` might be an entire cell in a notebook (or even the entire notebook),
 but it can also be just the line in a line-based interface.
 The important point here is that `code` *may* be a multiline string.